teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 share: true
 ---

 When does a company own the rights to its employee's code or inventions?
 When can an employee spin off a side project without messy entanglements from her former company?
-These can be complicated questions, but a written invention assignment contract drastically simplifies the question.
+These can be complicated questions.
+If there's a written invention assignment contract, it will generally be enforceable and  drastically simplify the answers.
 Without a written contract, the answers are buried in a mess of ambiguous state and federal laws.

-Side Project: Unrelated to Company?
-- In CA and WA, employees own their own patents and inventions.
-- In other states, Companies can ask their employees to assign all inventions over to the company, as long as the details are spelled out in the employment agreement.

-Side Project: In the Company's Line of Business?
-Here's where things get complicated.
-Lets say you work at a ?? and your invention relates to ??.

-## Takeaway for Founders
+### Takeaway for Founders

 Have all your employees sign a contract with a IP assignment agreement.
 Special rules apply in California and Washington State.

+The contract doesn't need to be draconian, it just needs to spell out the details.
+Encouraging employees to work on creative side projects can be great for innovation.

-## Takeaway for Employees:
+### Takeaway for Employees:
 If you don't have an employment contract with an IP assignment provision, you might own your side project's IP.
 Double-check the companies employment policies.
 There may be enforceable IP assignment agreements in employment policies as well as in signed employment contracts.

 1. Ideally, discuss your side-project with your company, and get their approval in writing.
 This is the only sure-fire method of owning your own side-project IP.